 SCOPE OF WORK

-The Contractor will provide a new BAS in accordance with all requirements outlined in this Request for Proposal (including all attachments), all applicable laws, all regulations, and the Offeror’s response thereto.
+The Contractor will provide a new BAS in accordance with all requirements outlined in this Request for Proposal (including all attachments) and with Offeror’s response thereto.
+Contractor will comply with all laws and regulations applicable to it in its performance of the services under the resulting contract.

 PEBA is seeking solutions-oriented proposals that comply with each of the material and essential requirements described in Part 3, Scope of Work, Section 3.2 through Section 3.20 below.
 Offerors may propose alternate solutions for achieving the stated technical and/or functional requirements in Part 3, Scope of Work, Section 3.2 through Section 3.20 below, if the proposed solution(s) will achieve the required result(s) without sacrificing the stated technical and/or functional needs.